-We use Google LLC’s reCAPTCHA service to protect submissions and prevent spam on the site.
+We use the Google ReCAPTCHA service to protect submissions and prevent spam on the site.
 It checks if you are a person to prevent certain features of the website from being abused by spam bots.

 The U.S. Naval Cryptologic Veterans Association does not promote our products or services through third-party advertising programs such as Google AdSense and Facebook.